KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 - Centropic essence remains potentially centropic.
 - Entropic essence remains locked in its dissonance.

-Structon remains the condition of all definable existence within the lattice.
+Structon remains the condition for any definable expression, including the lattice.
 For essence spoken of as saturating into Zenon, Structon is not a governing medium beyond the crossing; it is the structural condition by which such a crossing can be described from within the lattice.

 ### Shred Integration